victor-enogwe/cards-for-humanity/README.md

-# cards-for-humanity-python-django
+# cards-against-humanity-python-django
-Python/Django version of the cards for humanity game.
+Python/Django version of the cards for/against humanity game.